isomerpages/isomer-designacademy/_learning-modules/Homepage Design.md

 permalink: /lesson-modules/homepage-design/
 description: ""
 ---
-### About the module
+#### About the module

-In this module, we will be going through various aspects to create an effective homepage.In this module, we will discuss the importance of a website homepage, and the best practices available to craft an effective one.
+This module touches on the importance of a website homepage, examples of good website homepages, and best homepage practices.

 ### Importance of a homepage ###
 A homepage is the first thing that visitors would see.
 It affects their initial impression of your brand or website and plays an important role in engaging your audiences.
 Think about the homepage as a storefront, where key items are highlights for audiences to see.